NoamB/youtube-summarizer/README.md

 ## Setup Instructions

 ### 1. Ollama Setup
 Install Ollama and pull the required model.
-The application is configured to use `gemma3:12b-it-qat`.
+The application is configured to use the model `gemma3:12b-it-qat` by default.

 ```bash
 ollama serve